jest-community/eslint-plugin-jest/docs/rules/valid-expect.md

 ### `allowPromiseMethods`

-When set to true, disables triggers on async assertions that were used inside a Promise method.
+When set to true, disables triggering warnings on async assertions that were used inside a Promise method, even if not immediately `await`ed or returned.

 Examples of **correct** code for the { "allowPromiseMethods": **true** } option: